Bocce Club Pizza closing North Buffalo location

 BUFFALO, N.Y. — On Thursday, Bocce Club Pizza announced its location on Hertel Avenue is now closed.

-In a Facebook post, Bocce said the restaurant is "no longer a Bocce’s location due to our licensing agreement expiring."
+In a Facebook post, Bocce Club Pizza said the restaurant is "no longer a Bocce’s location due to our licensing agreement expiring."

-Bocce still has locations open on Bailey Ave. in Amherst, Hopkins Road in Williamsville, Goodrich Road in Clarence, and on Delaware Avenue in Buffalo.
+Bocce still has locations open on Bailey Avenue in Amherst, Hopkins Road in Williamsville, Goodrich Road in Clarence, and on Delaware Avenue in Buffalo.

-The restaurant on Hertel Avenue was in Expo's Market Food Hall, which features numerous restaurants including Hertel Avenue Poutine and Cream, Duke's World Famous Smoked BBQ Wings, as well as Steve's Clam Bar.
+The restaurant on Hertel Avenue was in Expo's Market Food Hall, which features numerous restaurants.
+Those restaurants include Hertel Avenue Poutine and Cream, Duke's World Famous Smoked BBQ Wings, as well as Steve's Clam Bar.